 beside the white

-While the constraints are applied to the writing, the result can also be used to stimulate the imagination by utilizing perhaps a phrase or single line that sparks an idea or by obtaining a broader idea for new writing based on a perception generated by the entire new poem.
-You can also enter your own writing which can provide new ideas for directions or just take your mind on a different path regarding your story or poem.
-If you nothing comes from the result with N + 7, take a look at some of the other configurations, N + 4 or N + 12 perhaps, and see if anything new comes of one of those.
-With 15 different configurations generated, there is bound to be at least one new idea for you to use with either your own writing or to provide a spark to create something new.
+Enter your own writing to gain new ideas for directions.
+You may also discover this exercise takes your mind on a completely different path regarding your story or poem.
+If you find nothing useful comes from the result using the N + 7 technique, take a look at some of the other configurations that are possible such as N + 4 or N + 12, and see if they generate something inspiring.
+With 15 different configurations provided, there is bound to be at least one new idea for you to use with an existing project or to provide a spark to create something new.

 do you enjoy